thosgood/this-weeks-finds/markdown/151-200/week200.md

 3) F. William Lawvere and Steve Schanuel, Conceptual Mathematics: A First Introduction to Categories, Cambridge U. Press, Cambridge, 1997.

-4) F. William Lawvere and Robert Rosebrugh, Sets for Mathematics, Cambridge U. Press, Cambridge, 2002.
+4) F. William Lawvere and Robert Rosebrugh, \mathsf{Set}s for Mathematics, Cambridge U. Press, Cambridge, 2002.

 And third, the great thing about topos theory is that you don't need to